HarshitG24/mealbuddy/README.md

 10. It will take you to localhost://3000

 Note (for local running): for the app to work on local, replace the line 39 on package.json of frontend with this **http://localhost:4200** instead of **https://mealbuddy.onrender.com**

+## Changes in Project 4
+1. Typography
+2. Color contrasts
+3. Making application keyboard accessible
+4. Having a definite color palette
+5. Making it usable and accessible for all users

 ## CRUD OPERATIONS